How to plan your first Disney World or Disneyland vacation

 The World’s Most Magical Celebration celebrates Walt Disney World's 50th anniversary (Photo: Matt Stroshane)

-At lot has changed at Disneyland and Disney World in recent years (Photo: Matt Stroshane)
+A lot has changed at Disneyland and Disney World in recent years (Photo: Matt Stroshane)

 If you want to avoid crowds, skip lines, and generally feel like you have the park to yourself for an hour or two, the tried-and-true strategy is to arrive at the park as soon as it opens (or even earlier if you’re staying at a Disney World hotel or Disneyland hotel with extra perks).
+This is called rope dropping, and it’s a great strategy to get on some of the most popular rides before the crowds get too big at any of the theme parks.

 But while that’s all true, there’s also nothing quite as miserable as watching a toddler in full-on meltdown mode at 7:30 a.m.
 If your family isn’t the type that can wake up and go, then don’t!
 Yes, you’ll have to deal with crowds and rides slightly differently—but the Orlando theme parks offer special light shows, parades, and experiences later in the day and evening that may better suit your family’s schedule.
+This is also true of the Anaheim parks, where parades and nighttime spectaculars can be seen in the afternoon and evening.

 SMALL WONDERS: 10 Best Disney Rides for Little Kids and Toddlers